Collage-CMS/mu/README.md

 ```

-- This class is defined as a subclass from the `mu.Mu` class.
+- This class is defined as a subclass from the `mu.Node` class.
 - Its constructor takes an arbitrary number of item arguments.
 - The `mu` method builds an order list element and list item for
   each content item.